FerrenF/dfaReader/README.md

 ## Caveats

 The alphabet can not consist of words.
 Only single characters may exist in the alphabet.
-I will probably fix this.

-You can not push or consume multiple symbols at once.
-This makes for tedious programming of machines using the file format included.
+You can push multiple symbols at once, however you cannot consume multiple symbols at once.
-This will definitely be changed.

 ## Prerequisites